awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Verification/Section-2/02-web-login.md

-# Lab 2: Login to SOCA Console and Launch Remote Desktop Session
+# Lab 2: Login to SOCA Web UI and Launch Remote Desktop Session

-The goal of this module is to login to SOCA console and start a remote desktop session from which you will run applications and submit jobs into the cluster.
-You will use the cluster's management console to start and monitor the session.
+The goal of this module is to login to SOCA web interface and start a remote desktop session from which you will run applications and submit jobs into the cluster.
+You will use the cluster's management portal to start and monitor the session.

-## Step 1: Login to SOCA console
+## Step 1: Login to SOCA Web UI

-1. Click on the link below to login to SOCA console
+1. Click one of the links below depending on the session you're attending to login to corresponding SOCA web interface

     [**For North America Sessions Click Here**](https://soca-tko260-viewer-1219550143.us-west-2.elb.amazonaws.com/login){target=_blank}